-Elmhurst's Section 63 Accreditation Scheme is open to all trained and qualified Non Domestic Energy Assessors.
-Section 63 of The Climate Change (Scotland) Act 2009 comes into force on the 1st September 2016 which will require owners of non domestic buildings (over 1000m²) eligible for an EPC for sale or rent to have an additional assessment carried out.
+Elmhurst's Section 63 Accreditation Scheme is open to all trained and qualified Non-Domestic Energy Assessors.
+Section 63 of The Climate Change (Scotland) Act 2009 came into force on the 1st September 2016; it requires owners of non domestic buildings (over 1000m²) eligible for an EPC for sale or rent to have an additional assessment carried out.

 Section 63 Action plan assessments on non domestic properties involve a variety of factors contributing towards the energy calculations.
 However Elmhurst Energy’s market leading technical support ensures that Section 63 Advisors aren’t left facing a problem for too long.
 The quality of training and Continuing Professional Development also contributes towards the success of our assessors, who are able to effectively grow their skills and industry knowledge to help them to deliver excellent service quality for their customers.

 Only individuals who are qualified and accredited with an approved accreditation body are able to produce legally valid Section 63 Action Plans using the relevant SBEM software.

 Process to become an accredited Section 63 Advisor with Elmhurst Energy

 Step 1: Book on to one of Elmhurst's online Section 63 training courses

 Step 3: Following course completion you can apply to Elmhurst's Section 63 scheme.
 The relevant application forms will be sent to you atuomatically upon course completion (they are also available below).

 Step 4: Once you have completed the application requirements and successful submission to Elmhurst you will be accredited as a Section 63 Advisor